-h Percent of Jews and others out of total population in the West Bank under Israeli or Palestinian Authority iurisdiction i Included under State of Israel

-Palestinians in the West Bank resulted in a growth rate of 2.57 %.
-But because of net emigration we assume here a rate of growth of 2.30 %, slightly higher than among Muslims in Israel whose demographic characteristics are quite similar to those in the Palestinian Territory.
-Probably both fertility and mortality are somewhat higher in the Palestinian Territory than in Israel and significantly higher than among the Jewish population.
-Our adjusted population estimates for WGB at the beginning of 2016 is 4,199,400, of whom 2,448,800 live in the West Bank and 1,750,600 in Gaza.
+h Percent of Jews and others out of total population in the West Bank under Israeli or Palestinian Authority jurisdiction i Included under State of Israel both fertility and mortality are somewhat higher in the Palestinian Territory than in Israel and significantly higher than among the Jewish population.
+Our adjusted population estimates for WGB at the beginning of 2017 is 4,291,800, of whom 2,502,700 live in the West Bank and 1,789,100 in Gaza.
 These figures are lower than some other independent evaluations.
 The IDF Civilian Administration in Judea and Samaria estimates the number of registered Palestinians in the West Bank at 2,919,350 at the beginning of 2016 (as noted, most likely an overestimate once considering emigration).
 The PCBS estimates for mid-2016 were 2,935,368 for the West Bank (of which 426,533 live in the Jerusalem Governorate) and 1,881,982 for Gaza.
 A total of 4,816,503 thus obtains for WBG (PCBS 2016).
 The UN estimated the WBG total population at 4,668,000, including over 300,000 in the city of Jerusalem (United Nations Department of Economic and Social Affairs, Population Division 2015).
 The Population Reference Bureau (2015) estimate was not far off: 4.5 million excluding Jerusalem.
-Our own estimate for WBG without Jerusalem, as noted, is 4,199,400.
-The difference versus PCBS reflects their initial Census overestimate inclusive of persons, students, and others who actually resided abroad for more than one year, and their assumed growth rates that ignore the reductive impact of emigration.
-Other much lower estimates of WBG population (e.g. Zimmerman et al. 2005a and b; Feitelson 2013) rather than ascertained demographic criteria reflect a political stance and should be dismissed (see also Miller 2015).
+Our own estimate for WBG without Jerusalem, as noted, is 4,291,800.
+The difference versus PCBS reflects their initial Census overestimate inclusive of persons, students and others, who actually resided abroad for more than one year, and their assumed growth rates that ignore the reductive impact of emigration.
+Other much lower estimates of WBG population (e.g. Zimmerman et al. 2005a and 2005b; Feitelson 2013) rather than ascertained demographic criteria reflect a political stance and should be dismissed (see also Miller 2015).

-The Arab population of East Jerusalem, which we have included in Israel's population count, was assessed at 320,000 at the beginning of 2016, and constituted 37 % of Jerusalem's total population of 865,000 (Israel Central Bureau of Statistics; Choshen et al. 2010, 2012; Jerusalem Institute of Israel Studies 2015; DellaPergola 2008b).
-By summing the 1,757,700 Arab population of Israel, including East Jerusalem, and the 4,199,400 estimated Palestinians in WBG, a total of 5,967,100 Arabs obtains for the whole territory between the Mediterranean Sea and the Jordan River.
+The Arab population of East Jerusalem, which we have included in Israel's population count, was assessed at 332,000 at the beginning of 2017, and constituted 37% of Jerusalem's total population of 882,000 (Israel Central Bureau of Statistics; Choshen et al. 2010, 2012; Jerusalem Institute of Israel Studies 2015; Jerusalem Institute for Policy Research 2016; DellaPergola 2008b).
+By summing the 1,796,400 Arab population of Israel, including East Jerusalem, and the 4,291,800 estimated Palestinians in WBG, a total of 6,088,200 Arabs obtains for the whole territory between the Mediterranean Sea and the Jordan River, versus a total enlarged Jewish population of 6.835.500.

 Table 9 reports the percentage of Jews, according to the core and enlarged definitions, out of the total population of the combined territory of Israel and Palestine.
 The existence and size of a Jewish population majority is conditional upon the definition of who is a Jew and the territorial boundaries chosen for assessment.
-Relative to this grand total, we demonstrate the potential effect of gradually and cumulatively subtracting from the initial maximum possible extent the Arab population of designated areas as well as the foreign workers and refugees.
-The result is a gradually growing Jewish share of a total population which declines according to the diminishing territorial and population configurations considered.
+Relative to this territorial grand total, we demonstrate the potential effect on population composition of gradually and cumulatively subtracting from the initial maximum possible extent the Arab population of designated areas as well as the foreign workers and refugees.
+The result is gradual growth of the potential Jewish share of a total population which declines according to the diminishing territorial and population configurations considered.